 Genus: Uropoda

-Species: orbicularis (Müller, 1776)
+Species: orbicularis (O. F. Müller, 1776)

 Diagnosis: (Fig.2 a & b) Deutonymph (n=6) The dorsal shield is oval to dome shaped and reticulated with small round pits.
 Length of idiosoma is 540 µm long and 430 µm wide.
 41 pairs of small acicular setae are present on dorsum.
-The glands are located alongside of the setae.
+The glands are located alongside the setae.
 Epistome is narrow, serrated and divided into 2 pilose branches.
 Sternal shield punctate with small pits and measured 290 µm long and 150 µm wide at the level of coxae II.
 The posterior width of sternal shield is 250 µm which reaches to boundary of ventrianal shield.
 There are 5 pairs of small needle-shaped setae (st1-st5) along with 2 pairs of glands are present.
 The ventrianal shield is bowl shape, wider than long (115 µm long and 230 µm wide) and 5 pairs of small acicular setae are present.
 2 pairs of adanal setae are present.
 On lateral side 20 pairs of microsetae are present on the small platelets.
 The stigmata are located between coxae II and III and peritreme is slightly twisted at near to coxa II.
 Coxa I is large, flat and tritosternum is located between coxae.
 A well-developed serrated setae is present on palp coxa (Fig.3 b.).
 The tritosternum base is vase shaped, lacinia is divided into five branches and middle branch is longest than other.

 Material examined: 6 deutonymph; alt 493 meters asl.
 Kolapewadi, 19.9292° N, 74.3617° E, Tal-Kopargaon, 10 June 2024 collected by V.S.
 Bhand and V.V.
-Bhavare., ex.
-Holotrichia consanguinea
+Bhavare, ex.
+Holotrichia consanguinea.

 Figure 1.
 Uroobovella marginata a.
 Dorsal view b.
-Ventral view
+Ventral view.

 Figure 2.
 Uropoda orbicularis a.
 Dorsal view b.
-Ventral view
+Ventral view.

 Figure 3. a.
 Flat coxae and tritosternum of U. marginata b.
-Gnathosoma showing serrated palp coxal setae of U. orbicularis
+Gnathosoma showing serrated palp coxal setae of U. orbicularis.

 Figure 4. a.
 Peritrematal shield of U. marginata showing medially bent peritreme b.
-Anal pedicel of U. orbicularis
+Anal pedicel of U. orbicularis.

 Figure 5.
 Ventrianal shields a.
 Uroobovella marginata b.
-Uropoda orbicularis
+Uropoda orbicularis.

 Material Examined -

 Distribution- Austria, Czech Republic, Hungary, Iran.
-This species is hitherto unknown from India.
-This study represents first record of this species from India.
+First country record for India, first record for the Indian Subcontinent.

 Discussion:

-Both the reported species are generally predators and deutonymph stage is phoretic on different coleopteran beetles, primarily dung beetles.
-Uroobovella marginata is one of the well-studied and non-specific mite and it has been reported from flies, dung beetles, reptiles, mammals, and generally observed in various manure habitats (Bajerlein, 2011; Bajerlein et al., 2024); it is frequently observed as a deutonymph on the Rhynchophorus ferrugineus (Faasch, 1967; Farahani et al., 2016; Farahi et al., 2022).
-Studies have shown that U. marginata might be effective against the harmful agricultural pest Laevicaulis alte slug (Raut & Panigrahi, 1991).
-In the development of U. marginata some deutonymphs are phoretic while some are free living and both these forms are slightly differed at anal region (Bajerlein et al., 2024) whereas all deutonymphs can be phoretic in U. orbicularis (Evans, 1992).
+Both the reported mite species are generally predators and their deutonymph stage is phoretic on different coleopteran beetles, primarily dung beetles.
+Uroobovella marginata is one of the well-studied and non host-specific mites and it has been reported from flies, dung beetles, reptiles, mammals, and generally observed in various manure habitats (Bajerlein, 2011; Bajerlein et al., 2024); it is frequently observed as a deutonymph on the Rhynchophorus ferrugineus (Faasch, 1967; Farahani et al., 2016; Farahi et al., 2022).
+Studies have demonstrated that U. marginata might be effective against the harmful agricultural pest Laevicaulis alte (Raut & Panigrahi, 1991).
+In the development cycle of U. marginata, some deutonymphs are phoretic while some are free living and both these forms are slightly differed at anal region (Bajerlein et al., 2024) whereas all deutonymphs can be phoretic in U. orbicularis (Evans, 1992).
 U. orbicularis is tested for its biological control against invasive pest R. ferrugineus and it has been shown that it significantly reduces the longevity and fecundity of beetle (Ali et al., 2025).
 Further studies are required to understand the relationship between mite and H. consanguinea.

 References: